arrrrrmin/arrrrrmin.netlify.com/content/posts/github-oauth-fastapi.md

 summary: "An isolated example to show github authorization-code oauth flow in fastapi for web application flow + simple HttpBearer route dependency.
 This example can be used for all providers of code-based oauth authorization patterns."
 ---

-# fastapi-github-oauth
 An isolated example to show github authorization-code oauth flow in fastapi for **web application flow** + **simple HttpBearer route dependency**.
+This example can be used for all providers of code-based oauth authorization patterns.

 ## general information
 * [building-oauth-apps](https://docs.github.com/en/developers/apps/building-oauth-apps)